APPLICATIONS TO 'ART HOUSES 2019'

 The key requirements:

-Images need to be supplied as jpegs only, no other formats accepted (such as pdf, gif, tif, png or psd) Resolution of images set to at least 150dpi.
+Images need to be supplied as jpegs only, no other formats accepted (such as pdf, gif, tif, png or psd) Resolution of images set to 300dpi.

 Images should be sized to approx 1500 pixels at their widest or highest point.
 We want to be able to see your work so smaller images may be rejected.
 Square or landscape images preferred.